ShaddyDC/shaddydc.github.io/shaddy.dev/content/posts/tetris.md

 perform the inputs, and drop it -- and then do that 7 times per second?
 This is where modern Tetris comes with some nice quality of life features.
 The first one is the preview.
-You can usually see at least one piece ahead while placing your current piece, and often you can see the queue up to 5 spots.
+Where in classic Tetris you can see one piece ahead, in modern Tetris you can often see the queue up to the next 5 spots.
 Knowing the next pieces gives you time in advance to think about where to place each, so once it comes up, no thinking is needed anymore and your body only needs to perform the inputs.
 The process is effectively parallelised, or pipelined if you know how a CPU processes instructions.